lukasdura/TOUR-OF-HEROES/cypress/README.md

 __main branch__ - Here are created all UI tests.

 __final version__ - Branch created to add to the app "Building a template-driven form".
-Tried more times without success.
+The implementation was unsuccessful.

 __secure version__ - Is only to be sure.
 I wanted to have one free and clear branch.